Ara-Alexandrian/calendar-analysis/README.md

 - Extract personnel mentions from calendar event summaries
 - Handle variations in naming (nicknames, abbreviations, etc.)

+The system is optimized for high-performance hardware setups:
+- **Direct Parallel Processing**: Specialized implementation for dual RTX 3090s in NVLINK configuration
+- **Concurrent Processing**: Efficiently processes calendar events in parallel using the full GPU capability
+- **Adaptive Workload Management**: Automatically adjusts processing to prevent Ollama from being overwhelmed

-By default, it uses Ollama with the Mistral model, but this can be configured.
+By default, it uses Ollama with the Mistral model running locally on your GPUs.
+The processing speed and concurrency can be configured in settings.py.

 ## Dependencies